 Sadie Hawkins Day

 Sadie Hawkins Day Activities

-Even if you don't want to celebrate Sadie Hawkins Day, let it be a reminder that societal norms can be broken, and there are no longer any rules of who should invite who on a date.
+Even if you don't want to celebrate Sadie Hawkins Day, let it be a reminder that societal norms can be broken, and there are no longer any rules about who should invite whom on a date.

+Sadie Hawkins Day